gvwilson/sensibleadventures/nardica/nardica.md

 a hint of steel in her voice.
 "Now, if you'll come this way?"
 She turned toward shore.
-The armored bot pivoted smoothly and almost silently on its heavy treads and lowered one of its arms.
+The armored bot pivoted smoothly on its heavy treads and lowered one of its arms.
 The elderly doctor sat on it as if were a park bench---as if being carried gently along a pier by a century-old war machine